Alternate Payment Methods

 Please note that there is a difference between 3rd party sponsorships and tuition reimbursement.
 A 3rd party sponsor pays most, or all of your tuition and possibly fees before the class starts.
 Tuition reimbursement is paid by your employer to you after you have presented your grades to them.

 If you have tuition reimbursement from your employer, you must pay for classes by the tuition due date before the semester begins.
-If you are taking six or more credits, and would like to use our payment plan, please see our information regarding plans listed above.
+If you would like to enroll in the deferred tuition payment plan, please go to www.tuitionpay/bucks.com.

 3rd Party Sponsorships